piotrszymaniec/TIL/README.md

 # TIL
 Today I Learned

-List of small bits of information that solve problems.
+List of small bits of informations that solve common problems.

 Serves also as remote notepad, for frontend related knowledge.